New Hampshire Library Trustees Association

 TRUSTEE 101

 NHLTA has compiled a package of materials for the newly elected trustee as an introduction to understanding the position.
 The package contains a description of the Library Trustee Board, Code of Ethics, Trustee Job Description and Qualifications, a chart identifying the delegation of responsibilities between the library director and the board, description of Friends of the Library, list of RSAs applicable to libraries and additional resources.
-More In-depth information can be found in the NHLTA Trustee Manual.
+RESOURCES TAB/Resource Materials

-image of page 1 of Fall newsletter
+image of page 1 of Spring 2025 newsletter

 Back Issue Archive Pages HERE>